Dr Pepper

 The company goes through various ownership changes and mergers during this period:

-Throughout this period, Dr Pepper continues to innovate with new product offerings, marketing initiatives and acquisitions like Squirt, to maintain its position as a leading soft drink brand.
+Throughout this period, Dr Pepper continues to innovate with new product offerings, marketing initiatives and acquisitions like Squirt, to maintain its market position.

 The famous Snapple Lady commercials are launched in the 90s to promote Snapple.